basicavisual/polymer-elements/my_elements/raphaeljsbars-element/README.md

-raphaeljspie-element
+raphaeljsbars-element
 =========

-See the [example page](http://raphaeljs.com/pie.html) for more information.
+See the [example page](http://g.raphaeljs.com/barchart.html) for more information.